 2022 FSCJ Author Series

-The annual Florida State College at Jacksonville (FSCJ) Author Series Learning Community engages students around a published memoir and social issue that promotes academic discourse in higher education, to make a permanent and positive impact on the College and in the community.
-Students attend events in the Spring Term relevant to the memoir and the author visits in March are free and open to the public and are held in March.
+The annual Florida State College at Jacksonville Author Series engages students in a learning community around a published memoir and social issues that promote academic discourse in higher education and create permanent and positive impact within the College and community.
+FSCJ students attend events throughout the academic year relevant to the memoir.
+The author visits in March, speaking at free College events that are open to the public and are held in March.